learningequality/kolibri-docs/docs/coach.rst

 Support Resources for Coaches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Kolibri Studio <https://studio.learningequality.org/>`_ supports the option to set visibility for any resource added to content channels as a **Coach resource**.
-When content curators set the visibility this way, the resource in Kolibri will be visible only for users assigned to coach classes.
+When content curators set the visibility this way, the resource in Kolibri will not be visible to learners, but only to admins, facility coaches, or other users assigned to coach classes.

 	.. figure:: img/coach-resource-studio.png
 	  :alt: Setting the visibiility of content in Kolibri Studio.